ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

   no leaves yet.
 A bee is collecting pollen.
 poem: |-
-  Catkins trumpet the approaching spring
-  Swaying to the tune of easterly winds. and as the sun thaws winter's sleepy spell
-  Buds in the hedgerows gently swell.
+  Catkins trumpet the approaching spring swaying to the tune of easterly winds and as the sun thaws winter's sleepy spell buds in the hedgerows gently swell.

   Specks of white neither frost nor snow begin to claim the sparse hedgerows.